-REQUIREMENTS G. 11 • R1 (excluding laneways) a maturity and not excee approved by the Respo - ΝI J Tree Size Small trees (less than 10 metres) Medium trees (10 - 15 metres) 10 - 15 metres L arge trees (15 metres or greater) R2 ets must be suitable for local conditions and nd improved soil as required to support tree R3 consistent with any gu ust use locally appropriate species and be iidance provided on the relevant cross section otherwise approved by the Responsible R4 access streets must be aligned to create views s to the lake, waterways and open space, as R5 Subdivision applications are to demonstrate how they respond to the Neighbourhood Character Statement for the relevant neighbourhood identified in Plan 3.
+REQUIREMENTS G. 11 • R1 (excluding laneways) a maturity and not excee approved by the Respo - ΝI J Tree Size Small trees (less than 10 metres) Medium trees (10 - 15 metres) 10 - 15 metres L arge trees (15 metres or greater) R2 Trees in parks and streets must be suitable for local conditions and planted in modified and improved soil as required to support tree longevity.
+R3 Street tree planting must use locally appropriate species and be consistent with any guidance provided on the relevant cross section within this PSP unless otherwise approved by the Responsible Authority.
+R4 Connector roads and access streets must be aligned to create views and direct connections to the lake, waterways and open space, as shown on Plan 3.
+R5 Subdivision applications are to demonstrate how they respond to the Neighbourhood Character Statement for the relevant neighbourhood identified in Plan 3.
 If a Neighbourhood Character Statement has not been prepared for the neighbourhood in which a proposed development is situated, the first development proponent to lodge a permit application must prepare a Neighbourhood Character Statement to the satisfaction of the Responsible Authority.
 GUIDELINES G1 subdivisions should be designed to maximise tions and direct views to the lake, waterways, e centres.